vip306/IDS-Module1-alt3-New/chapter1.md

 log10(sqrt(25))
 # same as `log(25, base = 10)`

-# Calculate the total number of possible spots, and store in ‘total_spots’
+# Calculate the total number of possible spots, and store in `total_spots`

 # Calculate the log of double the total_spots, to the base 2